SomeWeekendReading/someweekendreading.github.io/_posts/2021-07-06-vaccinations-vs-votes.md

 > had the upper hand in the United States: the geniuses (not all of them American) who
 > invented and produced these safe and effective vaccines in record time or the
 > conspiratorial crackpots who believe Internet rumors that vaccines are unsafe and
 > unnecessary.
-More than six months later, it’s evident that the forces of ignorance and
+More than six months later, it's evident that __the forces of ignorance and
 > irrationality are so strongly entrenched that no amount of scientific evidence and
-> public exhortation will sway them.
+> public exhortation will sway them.__

 > While young people and African Americans exhibit vaccine hesitancy, the most problematic
 > group by far is Republicans.
 According to a new Post-ABC News poll, 86 percent of
 > Democrats have gotten at least one vaccine shot, compared with only 45 percent of
-> Republicans.
-Forty-seven percent of Republicans say they likely won’t get vaccinated,
+> Republicans. __Forty-seven percent of Republicans say they likely won’t get vaccinated,
-> compared with only 6 percent of Democrats.
+> compared with only 6 percent of Democrats.__

 > The states that have the lowest vaccination rates — Mississippi, Alabama, Arkansas,
 > Louisiana, Wyoming — are all Republican redoubts.
 It’s no coincidence that many red